iturdikulov/notes/gnu privacy guard.md

 ## Basic commands

 You can generate GPG key with `gpg --generate-key` command.
-Or `gpg --full-generate-key` for more options.
+Or `gpg --full-generate-key --expert` for more options.

 To check GPG keys, installed on your system run `gpg --list-key`.